 - 4.1 The Council area comprises the Fermanagh Lakelands, part of the Sperrin AONB and river valleys such as the Strule which attract tourists to and provide opportunities for a wide range of outdoor activities including hiking, climbing, fishing and cycling.
 Its natural heritage is recognised in the numerous designations as Special Protection Areas (SPAs), Special Areas of Conservation (SACs), RAMSAR sites and Areas of Scientific Interest (ASSIs).
 The area also has a rich archaeological heritage with standing stones, raths, cairns and monuments distributed across the countryside.
 There is a rich cultural, historical and built heritage as represented by visitor attractions such as the Ulster American Folk Park and Devenish Island.
-The area is also home to the world's first UNESCO Global Geopark at the Marble Arch Caves. - 4.2 Tourism is an integral part of the local economy with the sector having generated £56.6m in the Fermanagh area 2017.
-In 2015, there was an estimated 3,524 tourism related jobs across both Fermanagh and Omagh accounting for approximately 0.5% of total employee jobs within the District Council area1. - 4.3 Tourism makes an important contribution to the FODC area's economy with an average tourism expenditure of approximately £58.2 million per annum over the past seven years.
-The overall number of trips, nights and expenditure in the district has fluctuated since 2011, with a decrease in nights and an increase in trips and expenditure in 2017.
-In terms of specific tourist attractions, the Belleek Pottery factory and the Ulster American Folk Park are the only destinations in the district in the top 45 most visited attractions in Northern Ireland in 2017. - 4.4 The combined strength of tourism statistics relating to the Fermanagh and Omagh District Council area have the potential to mislead.
-It is therefore important to recognise that examination of these statistics, broken down further into the legacy council areas of Fermanagh and Omagh, demonstrates a more significant contribution by Fermanagh to trips and spend than Omagh (Table 1).
+The area is also home to the world's first UNESCO Global Geopark at the Marble Arch Caves. - 4.2 Tourism makes an important contribution to Fermanagh and Omagh's economy with an average tourism expenditure of approximately £60million per annum over the past five years.
+In 2018, tourism generated £72.9m, an increase of some 28% over the previous year, and the district had the third highest spend of the 11 councils (Table 1).
+Tourism also provided 3,841 jobs.
+The overall number of trips, nights and expenditure in the district has fluctuated since 2013, but an increase in all three were experienced in 2018.
+Top visitor attractions for the district in 2018 were Belleek Pottery Visitor Centre, Ulster American Folk Park, Marble Arch Caves, Enniskillen Castle Museum, Cuilcagh Boardwalk and An Creagán Visitor Centre. - 4.3 It is important to recognise that historically the legacy council area of Fermanagh made a more significant contribution to trips and spend than the legacy council area of Omagh (Table 2).